mhurhangee/regenie/README.md

 - ✅ Add book club prompts.
 - ✅ Make adding channel specific personalities mapping easier and more logical
 - ✅ Include a backup for structured data (three attempts)
+- ⬜ Regenie to add .md (or .txt) files to threads with info it extracts?
+Might be handy for tool results etc, because otherwise context of the URL may be lost as only the final messages are provided to the assistant.
 - ⬜ Add context to context element in each message with the personality of Regenie
 - ⬜ Fun facts scheduled
 - ⬜ Fun facts random